cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 **Properties:**

-  * `server` Key-value server configuration as described in the [OpenStack compute create server API](http://developer.openstack.org/api-ref-compute-v2.html#compute_servers). app_svc
+  * `server` Key-value server configuration as described in the [OpenStack compute create server API](http://developer.openstack.org/api-ref-compute-v2.html#compute_servers).
   * `image` The image for the server.
 Can receive either the ID or the name of the image. <br>*Note*: This property is currently optional for backwards-compatibility, but will be modified to become a required property in future versions (Default: `''`).
   * `flavor` The flavor for the server.
 Can receive either the ID or the name of the flavor. <br>*Note*: This property is currently optional for backwards-compatibility, but will be modified to become a required property in future versions (Default: `''`).
   * `management_network_name` Cloudify management network name.
 Every server must be connected to the management network.
 If the management network's name information is available in the Provider Context, the connection is made automatically and there is no need to override the property.
 (See the [Misc section](#misc) for more information about the OpenStack Provider Context).
 Otherwise, you must set the value of this property to the management network name, as specified in the bootstrap process. <br>*Note*: When using Nova-net OpenStack (see the [Nova-net Support section](#nova-net-support)), do not specify this property.
 Defaults to `''` (empty string).